How Much Does a Website Cost in 2026? Complete Pricing Guide

 Key Takeaways

-- The biggest cost driver is complexity, not the number of pages
+- Website costs vary widely โ the biggest cost driver is complexity, not the number of pages

 - Fixed pricing eliminates surprise invoices โ always ask for it